nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-No applicant found.
+Applicant list is empty.

     * 1b1.
 Staff-Snap shows an empty applicant list.

       Use case ends.

-* 1c.
-No search term provided.

-    * 1c1.
-Staff-Snap shows an error message.

-      Use case ends.

-**Use case: UC06 - Sort applicants**
+**Use case: UC05 - Change an applicant's status**

-Guarantees: The list of applicants will be sorted by the descriptor.
+Guarantees: The applicant's status will be updated.

 **MSS**

-1. User inputs the command to sort the applicants by a particular descriptor.
+1. User inputs the command to edit the status of an applicant.
-2. Staff-Snap displays the list of applicants sorted by the descriptor.
+2. Staff-Snap updates the applicant list to display the updated status of the applicant.

 Use case ends.

 **Extensions**

 * 1a.
 User enters an invalid command.

   * 1a1.
 Staff-Snap shows an error message.

     Use case ends.

 * 1b.
-User enters an invalid descriptor.
+User enters an invalid index for the applicant.

   * 1b1.
 Staff-Snap shows an error message.

     Use case ends.

 * 1c.
-No descriptor provided.
+User enters an invalid status.

   * 1c1.
 Staff-Snap shows an error message.

     Use case ends.

-**Use case: UC07 - Filter applicants**

-Guarantees: Only applicants that satisfies the specified criterion will be listed.

-**MSS**

-1. User inputs the command to filter the list of applicants by a specified criterion.
-2. Staff-Snap displays the list of all applicants that satisfies the specified criterion.

-   Use case ends.

-**Extensions**

-* 1a.
-User enters an invalid command.

-    * 1a1.
-Staff-Snap shows an error message.

-      Use case ends.

-* 1b.
-User enters an invalid criterion.

-    * 1b1.
-Staff-Snap shows an error message.

-      Use case ends.

-* 1c.
-No criterion provided.

-    * 1c1.
-Staff-Snap shows an error message.

-      Use case ends.

-**Use case: UC08 - List all commands**

-Guarantees: The list of all available commands will be made accessible.

-**MSS**

-1. User inputs the command to view the list of all available commands.
-2. Staff-Snap opens the user guide in the default browser.

-   Use case ends.

-**Extensions**

-* 1a.
-User enters an invalid command.

-    * 1a1.
-Staff-Snap shows an error message.

-      Use case ends.

-**Use case: UC09 - Exit the program**

-Guarantees: Staff-Snap exits.

-**MSS**

-1. User inputs the command to exit the program.
-2. Staff-Snap exits and closes.

-   Use case ends.

-**Extensions**

-* 1a.
-User enters an invalid command.

-    * 1a1.
-Staff-Snap shows an error message.

-      Use case ends.

-* 1b.
-User closes the application window.

-  Use case resumes at step 2.

-**Use case: UC10 - Clear list of applicants**

-Guarantees: The list of applicants will be cleared.

-**MSS**

-1. User inputs the command to clear the list of applicants.
-2. Staff-Snap prompts for confirmation
-3. User confirms the action.
-4. Staff-Snap clears the list of applicants and displays an empty list.

-   Use case ends.

-**Extensions**

-* 1a.
-User enters an invalid command.

-    * 1a1.
-Staff-Snap shows an error message.

-      Use case ends.

-* 2a.
-User rejects the confirmation.

-    * 2a1.
-Staff-Snap clears confirmation message.

-      Use case ends.

-**Use case: UC11 - Add an interview to an applicant**
+**Use case: UC06 - Add an interview to an applicant**

 Guarantees: A new interview will be added to the applicant.